 Connecting to CSE Hosts

-From your VM, you can connect to Linux hosts at school, by first typing this command in a terminal window -
+If you have a CSENetID, you can connect to CSE Linux hosts via "ssh" from within the VM, by first typing this command in a terminal window -

 kinit - to obtain Kerberos credentials, and then